jonataslaw/getx/README.md

 GetPlatform.isWeb

 // Equivalent to the method: MediaQuery.of(context).size.height, but they are immutable.
-// If you need a changeable height/width (like browser windows that can be scaled) you will need to use context.
 Get.height
 Get.width

+// If you need a changeable height/width (like browser windows that can be scaled) you will need to use context.
+Get.context.width
+Get.context.height

+// Gives the context of the screen in the foreground anywhere in your code.
+Get.context

+// Gives the context of the snackbar/dialog/bottomsheet in the foreground anywhere in your code.
+Get.contextOverlay

 // gives you the power to define half the screen now, a third of it and so on.
-A dynamic width/heigth
 //Useful for responsive applications.
 // param dividedBy (double) optional - default: 1
 // param reducedBy (double) optional - default: 0
 Get.context.heightTransformer()
 Get.context.widthTransformer()

-// Gives the context of the screen in the foreground anywhere in your code.
-Get.context

-// Gives the context of the snackbar/dialog/bottomsheet in the foreground anywhere in your code.
-Get.contextOverlay

 /// similar to MediaQuery.of(context).size
 Get.context.mediaQuerySize()